chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 3. Unit test projects
 4. Web API projects
 5. ASP.NET MVC projects
-6. EF (with EF Core 2.0, there are some concerns with the process)
+6. EF (with EF Core 2.0, there are some limitations though)

 etc.